robertgallup/python-bmp2hex/README.md

 ## New in Version 2

-* Non-Windows BMP files are now flagged as unsupported.
+* Non-Windows .bmp files are now flagged as unsupported.
-* 1-bit, grayscale (8-bit), and color (16-bit, 5/6/5 format) BMP files are now supported (sample files have been added to the repository).
+* 1-bit, grayscale (8-bit), and color (16-bit, 5/6/5 format) .bmp files are now supported (sample files have been added to the repository).
 All of these files can be created using Adobe Photoshop (and, maybe GIMP)
 * There is now a creative, default name for the output bitmap data, *bitmap*.
 * The default output is now a C structure variable.
 This makes it easier to use in a C program.
 The original "raw" table format can still be output using the "-r" option.
 * The batch shell script has been changed to allow command line arguments.
 Any arguments added after the script invocation will be passed to bin2hex.